 In order to reduce the volume of coal reject that requires off-site transport, underground backfilling of the mine void will be undertaken using a proportion of the coal reject produced over the Project life.
-In order to facilitate the underground backfilling of the mine void using coal reject material, a range of new infrastructure has been required, including a coal reject backfill plant located at the Major Surface Facilities Area.
-The coal reject backfill plant and underground backfill infrastructure was designed and built progressively during the initial stages of the Project and is now fully operational.
+In order to facilitate the underground backfilling of the mine void using coal reject material, a range of new infrastructure will be required, including a coal reject backfill plant located at the Major Surface Facilities Area and an additional (short-term) 50,000 t coal reject stockpile.
+The coal reject backfill plant and underground backfill infrastructure will be designed and built progressively during the initial stages of the Project.
+It is anticipated that backfilling of reject will be fully operational by Year 5 of the Project.

 A number of underground coal reject management alternatives were considered for the Project.
 Of these, the method adopted for management of a large volume of coal reject was underground goaf injection of the mine void.
 Significant capacity is available over the life of the Project if backfilling, using coal reject, is undertaken directly into the goaf (i.e. broken rock) behind the longwall machine.
-HCPL (2008) estimated that the capacity for underground backfilling was significantly higher than the annual coal reject management requirements of the Project.
-In 2016, Metropolitan Coal upgraded the capacity of the coal reject backfill plant to enable approximately 60% of coal rejects generated at Metropolitan Coal to be disposed of by underground emplacement into the operating goaf.
-Metropolitan Coal continues to seek to increase the capacity of the coal reject backfill plant and underground coal reject emplacement.
+HCPL (2008) estimate that the capacity for underground backfilling is significantly higher than the annual coal reject management requirements of the Project.